Class of 2020,

 With the things that are natural, the things that you love

-The things that from day one seemed to fit like a glove.
+The things that have always seemed to fit like a glove.

 If you don’t know where to start, ask your family and friends